Achievable logoAchievable logo

 Trusts:

-• Trust accounts are often established to receive proceeds from a life insurance policy.
-When a trust is named as a beneficiary, the trustee may manage the assets as he/she sees fit, as long as the trustee does not personally benefit from the trust.
+• Trusts are often established to receive proceeds from a life insurance policy.
+When a trust is named as a beneficiary, the trustee may manage the assets according to the trust terms but may not personally benefit from them.

 Sidenote